DonutsNCodce/DonutsNCodce/README.md

 - 👋 Hi, I’m @DonutsNCodce
 - 👀 I’m interested in Robots, AI and leading the sales force that brings it home.
 - 🌱 I’m currently learning AI - I coded a gold trading platform via chatgpt and github with no experience in coding or trading.
 Unbelievable.
+It connects and monitors and trades about 30 Forex symbols with no human involvement.
+How did I do that again?
 - 💞️ I’m looking to collaborate on the next company to bridge the gap and bring robots and ai into the home for consumers at scale.
 I have years of startup experience and want to put it to good use.
 - 📫 How to reach me scott.kirkpatrick.8808@gmail.com or 858.583.0455
 - 😄 Pronouns: male